studiomitte/slide-menu/README.md

     // ... later
     menu.close();
     ```
-* The `SlideMenu` instance is also added as property of the menu DOM element (I'm still not sure if this might be a really bad idea).
+* The `SlideMenu` instance is also added as property of the menu DOM element.
 So if you need to control an existing menu without a reference to it, you can fetch it any time this way:

     ```javascript
     const menu = document.getElementById('example-menu')._slideMenu;